-Discussion applications (60 POINTS) - There will be three 20-point discussion postings.
+Discussion posting or writing assignment (125 POINTS) - There will be five (5) 25-point discussion postings or writing assignments.

-The discussion will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
+- The discussion will occur asynchronously; I will post a discussion question and you will respond to the questions at your convenience prior to the due date.
 Discussions are open book and open note and will be submitted through Canvas.
-See the class schedule for due dates of posts and comments.
+The initial discussion post is due on Thursday and the discussion response is due on Sunday. - Writing assignments are open book and open note and will be submitted through Canvas. - These assignments also allow you to interact with classmates and build community.